SIT20416 Certificate II in Kitchen Operations

 - Part-time over 24 months

-Training and assessment is delivered face to face for each student.
+Training and assessment is delivered face to face for each student in their local area.
 Students will be completing their practical training components in a simulated environment at designated Trade Training Centres sourced by Club Training Australia and will be provided all equipment and facilities required to complete the units of competency in this qualification.
 Students will be completing the theory component of this qualification in a classroom environment in hospitality venues throughout Queensland forming the remaining part of the training schedule.

 Download the SIT20416 Certificate II in Kitchen Operations qualification information for the full course details.

 Club Training Australia is responsible for ensuring compliance and conducts regular reviews on all of its Training and Assessment strategies.
 Club Training Australia will ensure that through the implementation of the Australian Qualifications Framework Issuance Policy that students will be issued the certification documentation to which they are entitled to within 30 days.